iamkishore0/Docker/Docker_Compose/Readme.md

 ## Execute your first docker file
-  Create a File called docker-compose.yml & edit that file paste the below yaml configuration file and save it https://github.com/iamkishore0/Docker/blob/main/Docker_Compose/docker-compose.yml
+  Create a File called docker-compose.yml & edit that file paste the content from link and save it

+   https://github.com/iamkishore0/Docker/blob/main/Docker_Compose/docker-compose.yml